 AUGMENTED INSPECTION TEAM

-Effective Date:
+Effective Date: Upon Issuance

-PROGRAM APPLICABILITY: IMC 2201C, 2515C,2600B, 2690, 2800
+PROGRAM APPLICABILITY: IMCs 2200, 2201C, 2202B, 2504C, 2514, 2515C, 2545, 2561, 2600B, 2690, 2800

 93800-01 INSPECTION OBJECTIVE

+01.01 Conduct a timely, thorough, and systematic inspection related to significant events at facilities licensed by the NRC.

+01.02 Assess the health and safety significance of the event and communicate to regional and headquarters management the facts and safety or security concerns related to the event so that appropriate follow-up actions can be taken (e.g., study a generic concern; issue an information notice, bulletin, or issue a generic communication).

+01.03 Collect, analyze, and document information and evidence sufficient to determine the cause(s), conditions, and circumstances pertaining to the event.

-For reactors sites, an (AIT) is the event assessment response assigned by the NRC in accordance with Inspection Manual Chapter (IMC0309, “Reactive Inspection Decision Basis for Reactors.”
-The inspection based on this procedure and an inspection charter.
+For reactors sites, an augment inspection team (AIT) is the event assessment response assigned by the NRC in accordance with Inspection Manual Chapter (IMC) 0309, “Reactive Inspection Decision Basis for Reactors.”
+The AIT conducts the inspection based on this procedure and an inspection charter.

 93800-02 INSPECTION REQUIREMENTS

-Note: Management Directive (MD8.3, NRC Incident Investigation Programdefines the authorities, responsibilities, and basic requirements for personnel investigating significant operational events.
-8.3 also characterizes the differences between an AIT, (IIT), and a (SI).
+Note: Management Directive (MD) 8.3, “NRC Incident Investigation Program,” defines the authorities, responsibilities, and basic requirements for personnel investigating significant operational events.
+MD 8.3 also characterizes the differences between an AIT, incident investigation team (IIT), and a special inspection (SI).

 02.01 AIT Leader